Nonameentered/SF-311-Data-Annotation-Tool/docs/deployment.md

 - Schedule the GitHub Actions workflow (already configured) to keep transformed data and audit snapshots fresh.
 - Use Supabase SQL or the Dashboard to reconcile conflicts and export gold splits (e.g., `COPY (SELECT * FROM labels WHERE status = 'resolved') TO ...`).
 - Monitor Supabase auth logs and storage metrics.
 Consider enabling Row Level Security logs for auditing annotator activity.
-- Keep `supabase/labels_table.sql` in sync with schema changes; rerun it (safe due to `create if not exists`) whenever you add columns or adjust policies.
+- Keep the migrations under `supabase/migrations/` in sync with schema changes; run `supabase db push` whenever you add columns or adjust policies.